-The government decree adopted in August 2023, which ordered the centralisation of government education and training services starting from 1 January 2024, redefines the operation and market of various market-based public procurement companies which have been active in organising educational courses for years.
-This means that companies under Government Decree No. 396/2023 (24 August)8 (including budgetary authorities under the management or supervision of the government, central and local budgetary authorities and institutions under the management or supervision thereof) may participate in training courses, including public procurement training and related services, provided to those who are in a specified legal relationship with the organisation following a centralised public procurement procedure conducted by an appointed central purchasing body, which performs its duties through the Government Training Organisation Centre
+The government decree adopted in August 2023, which ordered the centralisation of government education and training services starting from 1 March 2024, redefines the operation and market of various market-based public procurement companies which have been active in organising educational courses for years.
+This means that companies under Government Decree No. 396/2023 (24 August)8 (including budgetary authorities under the management or supervision of the government, central and local budgetary authorities and institutions under the management or supervision thereof) may participate in training courses, including public procurement training and related services, provided to those who are in a specified legal relationship with the organisation following a centralised public procurement procedure conducted by an appointed central purchasing body.
+The Ludovika University of Public Service is the designated central purchasing body, which performs its duties through the Government Training Organisation Centre